Orcalcium/OpenGL-Project-Template/ReadMe.md

 # OpenGL Project Template

 This project is a template for learning OpenGL in a Windows environment.
 It includes a CMake configuration, GLAD for loading OpenGL functions, and GLFW for creating windows and handling input.
+The provided CMake configuration allows you to build the project using command line tools, making it easy to compile and run the project on Windows without opening Visual Studio.

 ## Project Structure
 OpenGL_Project_Template/